International reactions to the prelude to the Iraq War: Turkey

 Turkey originally showed reservations, fearing that a power vacuum after Saddam's defeat might have given rise to a Kurdish state On 1 March 2003 the Turkish parliament failed narrowly to approve a government motion to permit the deployment in Turkey for six months of 62,000 US troops, 255 jet aircraft, and 65 helicopters.

 In December 2002, Turkey moved approximately 15,000 soldiers to its border with Iraq.
 The Turkish General Staff stated that this move was in light of recent developments and did not indicate an attack was imminent.
 In January 2003, the Turkish foreign minister, Yasar Yakis, said he was examining documents from the time of the Ottoman Empire in order to determine whether Turkey had a claim to the oil fields around the northern Iraqi cities of Mosul and Kirkuk.

 In late January 2003, Turkey invited at least five other regional countries to a "'last-chance' meeting to avert a US-led war against Iraq.
 The group urged neighboring Iraq to continue cooperating with the UN inspections, and publicly stated that "military strikes on Iraq might further destabilize the Middle East region".

 In the end, Turkey did not grant access to its land and harbours as asked for by U.S. officials because the Grand National Assembly of Turkey voted against this proposal.
 Nonetheless, Turkey was named by the Bush Administration as a part of the "Coalition of the Willing."

 Russia

 Russian Foreign Minister Igor Ivanov joined France and Germany and said the council could not ignore the fact that "substantial progress" had been made since chief weapons inspector Hans Blix and International Atomic Energy Agency Director General Mohamed El Baradei visited Iraq in January.

+Armenia

+Although Armenia sent armed forces to Iraq to serve as peacekeepers after the Ba'athist regime was overthrown, the Armenian government has always had a negative attitude towards the US invasion of Iraq in 2003.
+Therefore, Armenia is the only country among the three South Caucasus countries to oppose the war in Iraq.
+It has opposed any U.S. military action without a UN mandate throughout the Iraqi crisis.